DataSpell 2024.3 Help

 Group branches

-In the Branches popup, DataSpell keeps branches in three nodes:
+In the Branches popup, DataSpell keeps branches and tags in four nodes:

 • Recent branches node shows up to five recently checked-out branches.